-Love Russia provides three transition homes that are able to take in orphans at the point they leave the orphanage system.
+Love Russia provides accommodation that can take in orphans at the point they leave the orphanage system.

 Here they can live without fear of becoming homeless and have regular guidance from a mentor and learn from them the things most learn from parents.
 Once they have been helped to find work they can live on significantly reduced out-goings until they are ready for complete independence.